MicrosoftDocs/sdk-api/sdk-api-src/content/processthreadsapi/nf-processthreadsapi-getcurrentthreadstacklimits.md

 ---
 UID: NF:processthreadsapi.GetCurrentThreadStackLimits
 title: GetCurrentThreadStackLimits function (processthreadsapi.h)
-description: Retrieves the boundaries of the stack that was allocated by the system for the current thread.
+description: Retrieves the boundaries of the stack that was allocated by the system for the current thread.helpviewer_keywords: ["GetCurrentThreadStackLimits","GetCurrentThreadStackLimits function","base.getcurrentthreadstacklimits","processthreadsapi/GetCurrentThreadStackLimits"]
 old-location: base\getcurrentthreadstacklimits.htm
 tech.root: ProcThread
 ms.assetid: a5556124-a832-477d-80ab-424779eb9553